sunpy/ndcube/joss_paper/paper.md

-WCS’s ability to handle many different physical types of coordinates (e.g. spatial, temporal, spectral, etc.) and their projections onto a data array (e.g. right ascension and declination, helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical types they represent.
+WCS’s ability to handle many different physical types of coordinates (e.g. spatial, temporal, spectral, etc.) and their projections onto a data array (e.g. right ascension and declination, helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical coordinate types they represent.
 However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube is treats them in a combined, self-consistent way.

-# What is the ndcube Package?

-ndcube is a free, open-source, community-developed Python package for inspecting, manipulating, and visualizing n-dimensional astronomical data.
-All features in the ndcube package are agnostic to the number of data dimensions and the physical types they represent.
-The ndcube data classes link data and their coordinates and provide analysis methods to manipulate them simultaneously. ndcube leverages Astropy's WCS (World Coordinate System) API [APE-14; @ape14] to enforce a standardized and widely used framework for performing astronomical coordinate transformations.
-The data-coordinate coupling provided by ndcube allows users to analyze their data more easily and accurately, thus helping to boost their scientific output.
+# The Role of ndcube and its Features

-ndcube serves three specific purposes.
+The ndcube package serves three specific purposes.
-First, it formalizes the NDCube 2 API in software via its abstract base classes (ABCs), NDCubeABC, ExtraCoordsABC and GlobalCoordsABC.
+First, it formalizes the NDCube 2 API in software via its abstract base classes (ABCs), `NDCubeABC`, `ExtraCoordsABC` and `GlobalCoordsABC`.
-The NDCube 2 API is a standarized framework for inspecting and manipulating coordinate-aware N-D data and is defined by 12th SunPy Enhancement Proposal [SEP-12; @sep12].
+The NDCube 2 API is a standarized framework for inspecting and manipulating coordinate-aware N-D astronomical data and is defined by 12th SunPy Enhancement Proposal [SEP-12; @sep12].
 A discussion of the philosophies underpinning the NDCube 2 API can be found in @ndcube.
 Second, the ndcube package implements the NDCube 2 API in corresponding data and